Daraniel/sample_frontend_backend/docs/en/backend/app.md

 This Flask application is designed to load configuration settings from a YAML file, set up logging, initialize a data source, and register various API endpoints and blueprints, including Swagger UI for API documentation.

-## Dependencies
+## Main Dependencies

 - `flask`: For creating the web application.
+- `flask-RESTful`: For creating RESTful APIs with Flask.
+- `flask_cors`: For enabling Cross-Origin Resource Sharing (CORS) in Flask applications.
+- `flask_swagger`: For generating Swagger documentation from the Flask app.
 - `flask_swagger_ui`: For serving Swagger UI to document the API.
 - `pyyaml`: For loading configuration from YAML files.
 - `cerberus`: For validating configuration data.
-- `flask_swagger`: For generating Swagger documentation from the Flask app.

 ## Application Structure